Tarabyte/interval/README.md

 interval
 ========

-Crazy extension to Number.prototype that allows to work with time intervals.
+Crazy Number.prototype extension that allows to work with time intervals.

 ```javascript
 (5).seconds.later; //returns new Date 5 seconds from now